TrasheRacer/TrasheRacer.github.io/docs/about.markdown

 permalink: /about/
 ---

-> making money from half-a-tab banter since 2006
+> making money out of half-a-tab party banter since 2006

-**THIS CONTENT IS A WORK OF FICTION**
+**THIS CONTENT IS A WORK OF SPECULATIVE FICTION**